Laura Ward

 Highly Recommended

-Orijen dry cat food receives the Cat Food Advisor rating, 5 stars
+Orijen dry product range is made of eight recipes which all receive the Cat Food Advisor rating, 5 stars

 It contains very high protein from quality meat, two thirds of those being fresh.
 The range includes recipes that are beneficial for immune support, digestive health, healthy skin & coat, muscle maintenance, heart health, joint health, brain & cognitive function, and eye health.